The moment you knew

 the moment you know you are with a Narcissist

 The moment you know you are with a narcissist is when you discover that the problem is your problem.
-Until you do the work to love yourself, until you practice self-love, you will keep attracting the same people into your life that will hurt you.
+Until you do the work to love yourself and practice self-love, you will keep attracting the same people into your life who will hurt you.

 People only treat you as well as you treat yourself.
 When you hate and abuse yourself, so will everyone else.

 It is a blessing in disguise!
 You know you are the problem.
-You learn that the moment you knew.
+You learn that the moment you know.

 You can be truly happy for the first time in your life!
-Instead of feeling like you don’t fit in, instead of that constant buzzing in the back of your mind keeping you uneasy and uncomfortable all the time, not truly able to inhabit your own skin, you can heal.
+Instead of feeling like you don’t fit in, instead of that constant buzzing in the back of your mind, keeping you uneasy and uncomfortable all the time, not truly able to inhabit your skin, you can heal.

 this is intergenerational trauma